kaichii/automerge.github.io/docs/quickstart.md

 It's easy to build a local-first web application with real-time synchronization using Automerge.
 In this quickstart, we'll start with the standard `yarn create vite` example Typescript application and use Automerge to turn it into a simple local-first application.

+All the code here can be found at the [automerge-repo-quickstart](https://github.com/automerge/automerge-repo-quickstart) repo.

 Let's begin.

 ## Setup